Photo courtesy of Brûlée

 Photo courtesy of Nettare.

 Chicago Avenue keeps getting better and better as far as dining options go, and two-year-old Nettare has not only brought a great Midwestern-focused restaurant, but an all-day cafe, and retail section to boot.
-Owner Connor O’Byrne and chef Andrew Roberts are running the show, which offers something for every occasion, and focuses on showcasing products and purveyors from the Great Lakes.
+Owner Conner O’Byrne and chef Andrew Roberts are running the show, which offers something for every occasion, and focuses on showcasing products and purveyors from the Great Lakes.
 You’ll find butter-poached lake trout, fried smelt, and chicken and wild rice on the menu, served in the bright and airy 45-seat dining room decked out with a living wall of plants and chef’s counter in the back.
 Hang out at the communal table in the cozy front area for all-day coffee drinks, pastries, and a bottle shop stocked with spirits, beer, wine and cider from local vendors, from Down East Vodka from St. Louis to Virtue Cider in Fennville, Mich.
 The Sunday Supper three-course pre-fixe for two priced at $80 is a total steal.

 Book Now